arXiv/accessibility2024/source/presenters.md

 Senior Lecturer in Biology and Deaf Hub Affliate, Rochester Institute of Technology.

 Camille brings expertise in supporting deaf and hard of hearing (DHH) researchers throughout their academic career, and empowers their development by providing and connecting them to the right resources they need.
-[Camille's Faculty Profile](https://www.rit.edu/directory/ceonts-camille-ouellette){target="_blank"}
+[Camille's RIT Profile](https://www.rit.edu/directory/ceonts-camille-ouellette){target="_blank"}

 ---